Stephen Carlton Clark

 Stephen Carlton Clark (August 29, 1882 - September 17, 1960) was an American art collector, businessman, newspaper publisher and philanthropist.
-He founded the Baseball Hall of Fame in Cooperstown, New York.
+He may be best known as the founder of the Baseball Hall of Fame, in Cooperstown, New York.

 Biography

-Clark was the youngest of the four sons of Alfred Corning Clark and Elizabeth Scriven.
+Stephen C. Clark was the youngest of the four sons of Alfred Corning Clark and Elizabeth (née Scriven) Clark.
 His grandfather, Edward Cabot Clark, had been Isaac Singer's lawyer and partner in the Singer Sewing Machine Company.
-Alfred Corning Clark inherited a 37.5% stake in the company, and invested the profits in New York City real estate.
+His father inherited a 37.5% stake in the company, and invested the profits in New York City real estate.
 Alfred died in April 1896, leaving a $30,000,000 family trust to his widow and sons.

 Clark was educated at Phillips Academy (Andover), Yale University (B.A.
 1903) and Columbia Law School (1907).

 Following his graduation from law school, Clark became a director of the Singer Manufacturing Company.
 He and his brother Edward built the Otesaga Hotel in Cooperstown in 1909.
 That same year, he was elected to the New York State Assembly as a Republican from Otsego County (133rd New York State Legislature).

 Clark served in the U.S. Army during World War I, attaining the rank of lieutenant-colonel and was awarded the Distinguished Service Medal.
 In the 1920s, he was the owner and publisher of three Albany, New York newspapers, including the Albany Evening Journal (purchased from William Barnes Jr.).